 Message from Frédéric Oudéa, Societe Generale Chief Executive Officer:

 As a key player in financing the economy, our mission is to offer the best solutions to individuals, companies and institutions, in order to support them in the development of their projects, the management of their financial resources and the mitigation of their risks.
 Our success in doing so relies on women and men, whether they are employees, contractors or any other stakeholders.
-Therefore, respecting human rights and dignity is at the very core of our mission.
+Therefore, respecting human rights and dignity is part of how we perform our mission.
 This is why we are committed to improving our practices to protect human rights1 and avoid any violation within our sphere of influence.”

 Societe Generale is one of the leading financial services groups in Europe.
-With a solid position in Europe and a presence in countries with strong potential, the Group’s 145,700 employees in 66 countries support 31 million individual clients, large corporates and institutional investors worldwide.
-The Group has a global net banking income (excluding revaluation of own financial liabilities) of EUR 25.0bn (end of 2015 data).
-The Group relies on three complementary core businesses:
+With a solid position in Europe and an overall presence in 62 countries, the Group’s 138,000 employees support more than 29 million individual clients, together with large corporates and institutional investors worldwide.
+For the year 2019, the Group had a Net banking income of EUR 24.7 bn.

 Hambros Bank was established in the UK in 1839.
 Following a series of acquisitions as Hambros Bank it was ultimately acquired by Societe Generale in 1998 and on 6 June 2016 Kleinwort Benson was purchased by SG Hambros Limited, a subsidiary of Société Générale, to form Kleinwort Hambros.
 With employees across a network of offices in the UK, Jersey, Guernsey and Gibraltar, Kleinwort Hambros has a range of teams offering services to private clients around the world.